From: Serbia & Colombia

 I like to learn new skills, so I will prefer hosts from whom I can learn new things.

 About my previous Workaway experiences (READ THIS PLEASE)

-In last two years I participated in more than twenty different Workaway projects, with a wide range of tasks.
+In last three and a half years I participated in more than thirty different Workaway projects, with a wide range of tasks.
 The majority of my experiences were very positive, some of them extraordinary positive.
 It was very hard to leave some places because I knew that I was leaving something incredible.
 On the other hand, there were a couple of not so great Workaways, usually because of lack of organization, too many working hours or lack of food.

-In order to avoid these experiences in the future, as an experienced volunteer, I'd like to give a couple of recommendations, addressed primarily to new hosts:
+In order to avoid these experiences in the future, as an experienced volunteer, I'd like to give a couple of recommendations, addressed primarily to the new hosts:

-1) organize the job (plan our activities in advance, make a list, what things had to be done, how many persons for each task is necessary, how much time do you estimate is necessary for each task, what are the tasks that could be done on a rainy day, what are priorities, what things do you need to provide before starting with the work etc...)
+1) organize the job (plan our activities in advance, make a list, what things have to be done, how many persons for each task is necessary, how much time do you estimate is necessary for each task, what are the tasks that could be done on a rainy day, what are the priorities, what things do you need to provide before starting with the work etc...)

-2) provide the tools and materials (don't expect that we can do the magic with one hammer and one screwdriver... sometimes it is possible to improvise, but a lot of time that's not possible, or it's just unnecessary lost of time and energy)
+2) provide the tools and materials (don't expect that we can do the magic with one hammer and one screwdriver... sometimes it is possible to improvise, but a lot of time that's not possible, or it's just a unnecessary lost of time and energy)

-3) provide the food (if in your profile it's written that you provide the food - do it; hungry volunteer can't work well)
+3) provide the food (if in your profile is written that you provide the food - do it; hungry volunteer can't work well)